 - Uptown [2-5 Players]- a Tile laying game.
 The goal of the game is to try to connect your tiles together into as few groups as possible.

 - Tigris and Euphrates [2-4 Players] A Tile placement game set in the ancient Near East as players build competing civilizations.
-Considered one of Reiner Knizia's best games.
+Considered one of Reiner Knizia's best games it involves a lot of strategy.
 A card version Euphrates and Tigris is available.

-- Alhambra This Tile laying game of building a beautiful spanish palace has several expansions.
+- Alhambra (2-6 Players) This Tile laying game of building a beautiful spanish palace has several expansions.

 - Rummikub (Geek) An Israeli tile rummy game.
 (Some Isreali varients)